 Closed Face – Angling the club face towards the body relative to the target will result in a closed face.

 Compression – An important factor to consider when selecting a golf ball is the compression ratio.
-Softer balls, those with lower compression, are more suitable for people with a slower swing speed.
-While they will not offer as much control they will deliver better distance for these players.
+Softer balls with lower compression are more suitable for people with a slower swing speed.
+While they will not offer as much control, they will deliver better distance for these players.
 It is important to match your ball section to your swing speed.

 Dimples – Golf balls have dimples to improve aerodynamics and regulate spin.
 The right number and design of dimples for your swing could improve performance.

-Fat – A fat shot is when the club strikes the ground before the ball.
-The result is generally poor and the ball will not travel very far.
+Fat Shot – A fat shot is when the club strikes the ground before the ball.
+The result is generally poor, and the ball will not travel far.

 Flier – A ball hit from the rough or wet grass that often does not get enough spin and travels further than expected.
 This is known as a flier.

 Flight– The golf ball’s trajectory in the air after a golf shot.